-When the current in any of the Power MOSFETs exceeds a programmed overcurrent threshold, the STATUS register OCD flag is forced low until the overcurrent event expires and a GetStatus command is sent to the IC (see Section 9.1.19 on page 52 and 9.2.20 on page 63).
+When the current in any of the Power MOSFETs exceeds a programmed overcurrent threshold, the STATUS register OCD flag is forced low until the overcurrent event expires and a GetStatus command is sent to the IC (see Section 9.1.19 and 9.2.20).
 The overcurrent event expires when all the Power MOSFET currents fall below the programmed overcurrent threshold.

-The overcurrent threshold can be programmed through the OCD\TH register in one of 16 available values ranging from 375 mA to 6 A with steps of 375 mA (see Table 18 on page 47).
+The overcurrent threshold can be programmed through the OCD\TH register in one of 16 available values ranging from 375 mA to 6 A with steps of 375 mA (see Table 17).

-It is possible to set if an overcurrent event causes or not the MOSFET turn-off (bridges in high-impedance status) acting on the OC\SD bit in the CONFIG register (see Section 9.1.18 on page 49).
-The OCD flag in the STATUS register is raised anyway (see Table 26 on page 50).
+It is possible to set if an overcurrent event causes or not the MOSFET turn-off (bridges in high-impedance status) acting on the OC\SD bit in the CONFIG register (see Section 9.1.18).
+The OCD flag in the STATUS register is raised anyway (see Table 25).

-When the IC outputs are turned off by an OCD event, they cannot be turned on until the OCD flag is released by a GetStatus command.
+When the IC outputs are turned-off by an OCD event, they cannot be turned on until the OCD flag is released by a GetStatus command.

-Warning: The overcurrent shutdown is a critical protection feature.
+Attention: The overcurrent shutdown is a critical protection feature.
 It is not recommended to disable it.